putridparrot/PutridParrot.Presentation/README.md

 }
 ```

-So the setters are simplified using the extension methods SetProperty - the NotifyPropertyChanged implementation
+So the setters are simplified using the extension method SetProperty - the NotifyPropertyChanged implementation
-doesn't handle anything to do with setting properties but just offers up the change event notifications etc.
+doesn't handle anything to do with setting properties but just offers us the change event notifications etc.

 What you then generally find is that you might wish to extend this code to add things like
 data error info. support for validation/error display, maybe ways to suppress property changes